Appearance

 If you have used interfaces in Java, traits in Rust, or protocols in Swift, typeclasses are a similar idea — but they also work at a higher level, letting you abstract over type constructors like List, Option, and Signal, not just concrete types.

 This page documents the executable compiler/runtime slice that exists today, not just surface syntax.
+Its builtin support section is the canonical doc source for higher-kinded executable class support: it is generated from the registry in crates/aivi-core/src/class_support.rs, and other docs should link here instead of copying carrier/class matrices.
 For class declaration and instance syntax, see Classes.

 When to use what